danielscholl/infra-azure-provisioning/README.md

   | TF_VAR_remote_state_account | osducommon<your_unique> |
   | TF_VAR_remote_state_container | remote-state-container |

-- Setup and Configure the ADO Library `Infrastructure Pipeline Variables - demo`
+__Setup and Configure the ADO Library `Infrastructure Pipeline Variables - demo`__
+> You can specify the desired region locations you wish.

   | Variable | Value |
   |----------|-------|